marado/discogs-tape-releases/README.md

 This is a script and the resulting output for generating a graph, using data picked up from discogs regarding the number of tape releases per year.
-The idea is to update this blog post: https://mindboosternoori.blogspot.com/2011/05/stop-claiming-is-dead.html
+This project was created in order foe me to write a [blog post](https://tilde.pt/~marado/blog/are-cassette-tapes-dead-again.html).

 # Usage: